llama-risk/docs-gho/docs/concepts/how-gho-works/gho-implementation.md

 ### Other Assets

-All other assets must be supplied to the Aave Protocol by users, and only once supplied, can they be borrowed from the reserve.
-For example, if a user deposits USDC and would like to borrow LINK, another user must have supplied LINK for the user to later borrow it.
+All other assets must be supplied to the Aave Protocol by users, and only once supplied can they be borrowed from the reserve.
+For example, if a user deposits USDC and would like to borrow LINK, another user must have supplied LINK for the user to borrow it later.

 This is not required for GHO.